beccauwu/my-site/README.md

     In the early stages of development, the pages containing images were flagged for using uncompressed image files, this was solved by compressing the files and converting them to webp which substantially imroved the performance scores of the site - going from around 80 to 100.
 Most of the jpeg and png-files were converted excluding the png files which had a transparent background as webp as a format does not support it and instead creates files which don't look great.
 A perfect example of this would be the WhatsApp QR-code, for which if converted to webp it would become a much momre difficult and time consuming task to add a border radius to the white background, which now is done by instead of the image file having the backgrund, placing it behind the image through the stylesheet.
   </li>
 </ul>

-All of the UI was tested with both Lighthouse and ARC, with both flagging the contrast ratio of the logo text compared to the background as being too low, which I believe to be a false positive.
-After multiple-user testing, the conclusion has consistently been that it is fully readable.
-The pages have been put through multiple different colour blindness filters where the text has also been fully readable on each of them.
-Further evidence of a false positive is that neither of these extensions flag the text on the index page hero photo, where logically the contrast ratio should be registered as lower due to the opaque background.
-I believe the testing fully disregards the header background colour and instead tests the logo text against the background photo on the index page, which is behind the header and therefore doesn't affect the readability of the text whatsoever.

 <h2 id="bugs">4.
 Bugs</h2>